-While the economy may have stabilized a bit since its major contraction during the early days of the COVID-19 pandemic, the contentiousness around the presidential election and a winter that is marking a resurgence of virus cases are enough to still have people on edge.
+While the economy may have stabilized a bit since its major contraction during the early days of the COVID-19 pandemic, the contentiousness around the presidential transition and a winter that is marking a resurgence of virus cases are enough to still have people on edge.
 Drastic market swings and unpredictable events are the last thing investors want to see, especially as retirement savings hang in the balance.

-We used anonymized Personal Capital user data in conjunction with a survey of nearly 1,000 people with a current retirement plan about the reality of their retirement savings.
+We used anonymized Personal Capital user data in conjunction with a survey of more than 1,000 people with a current retirement plan about the reality of their retirement savings.
 We examined who is currently following best practices, what changes people have made or contemplated since the onset of the pandemic, and what people wish they’d done differently when it comes to setting themselves up for retirement.
 Continue reading to see what we found.

 The State of Retirement Accounts at the Close of 2020